teofilosalgado/digital-garden/src/content/docs/index.md

 template: doc
 hero:
   tagline: |
-    This is my digital garden where I share some things I know about this world in the form of an online wiki.
+    Here lies my digital garden, where I share some things I know about this world in the form of an online wiki.
-    Built with Astro's Starlight.
+    It was built with Astro's Starlight, automatically publishing all documents from my Obsidian vault.
   image:
     alt: A botanical illustration of a flower.
     dark: ../../assets/plant/dark.png